 It’s hard to say, but it is clear that regardless of whether we should make such comparisons, the Mini Bodega production knife can hold its own against all other smaller production knives in the market today, and can also respectably stand toe-to-toe with the mid-techs Todd Begg creates in his shop.
 Is the Mini Bodega as good as a 1000 dollar Damn Near Custom Bodega, well no it is not.
 But it is not supposed to be.
 To say it is 85 percent that of the custom would be fairer.
 That is an amazing feat given we are not just talking about comparing a production knife to a mid-tech or custom, but we are comparing it to a Todd Begg mid-tech or custom.

 We entered this review jaded at the possibility a production knife could dare attempt to replicate the iconic Bodega.
 Admittedly, we were incredibly wrong and off-base.
 A place does exist in the market for this knife, and at the level of quality that the Mini Bodega has been produced; we can say that at the time of this writing, the SteelCraft Mini Bodega is the best production 3-inch flipper style knife we’ve ever tested.
 Todd Begg just can‘t seem to stop himself from being part of something great.
 So with astonishment we say that if you want an all-purpose amazing small EDC, this is the crown-jewel of high quality production knives in this category.

-The Good: Precision workmanship, superb design and function, quality materials
+- Precision workmanship, superb design and function, quality materials

-The Bad: No love for lefties…tip up, right side carry only
+- No love for lefties…tip up, right side carry only